deepset-ai/dc-custom-component-template/README.md

-# Deepset Cloud Custom Component Template
+# deepset Cloud Custom Component Template

 This repository contains a template for creating custom components for your deepset Cloud pipelines.
 Components are Python code snippets that perform specific tasks within your pipeline.
 This template will guide you through all the necessary elements your custom component must include.
 This template contains two sample components which are ready to be used: